beccadriever/presidential-candidate/README.md

   - Uses downloaded csv of all individual contributions to candidates running for 2020 Presidential candidacy from the FEC
   - Converts csv file to dictionary for easy import into MongoDB

+## Data Dump MongoDB
+  - Puts all information into MongoDB collections